liferay/liferay-cli/ARCHITECTURE.md

 ```

 ## TODOs
+  * Release requirments
+    * templates
+      * service
+      * configuration
+      * remote app **
+    * wizard
+    * install & light user docs
+    * set the DXP image to 'u' release (or latest nightly)
+    * add new update check to CLI
-  * parameterise docker build
+    * validate/support docker desktop sock location change

+  * Later
-  * parameterise tilt build
+    * tilt args (harness capability of)
     * add support for globs in the runtime: watch: client extension properties
-  * allow specialized command outputs
     * move current verbose to second level of verbose (-vv)
     * move git sync and docker image build output to a first level of verbose (-v)
+    * allow specialized command outputs
     * add an export command which in association with a CasC client extension project can export existing batch models
+    * acid test using wizard

 ### Commands